-In accordance with the 2003 Bond Resolution, the Authority has established the following cash investment accounts for the deposit of Authority funds.
+In accordance with the 2003 Bond Resolution, the Authority has established the following cash and investment accounts for the deposit of Authority funds:

 Account Amount Use for Which Restricted Revenue The amount shown by the annual budget to be required for operating expenses for the period of three consecutive calendar months beginning on said date.
 Operating expenses.
 Bond Service The amount needed to meet the bond service requirement.
 Principal and interest on bonds.
 Sinking The amount needed to meet the aggregate amount of all sinking fund installments payable during the next ensuing fiscal year.
 Principal and interest sinking fund installments.
+Bond Reserve The amount needed to meet the bond reserve requirement, which is the amount of money equal to the maximum annual bond service.
+Transfers to meet minimum levels required on the bond service fund.
+General Amounts determined by the Authority after meeting requirements of the other accounts.
+Funds may be used for any lawful purpose.
+Construction Amount specifically designated by bond resolution for payment of construction costs.
+Construction costs and acquisition of the system.